Episode 322 - Epicurean Moral Outrage Against Socrates

 Riley - The Epicurean Criticism of Socrates

-Three general lines of attack on Socrates are recorded f
+Three general lines of attack on Socrates

 - The biographical tradition beginning with Aristoxenus’ Life of Socrates.4 “Seething with hatred and malignity,” he collected or invented a mass of derogatory information: Socrates was extremely lustful but did no harm because he confined himself to married women and prostitutes (fr.
 54a and b); he was quick to anger (fr.
 56), and so on.